vidomark/employee-manager/README.md

 # Employee Manager

- The application functions as an encyclopedia to the pokemon universe.
+ The application is an employee management system.

 ## Installation (docker)